 We offer a range of research degrees.
 You can study a PhD or MPhil on a full-time or part-time basis.
-The Doctorate in Education (EdD) is a part-time degree.
+The Doctorate in Education (EdD) and the Doctorate in Health and Social Care are part-time degrees.
 Full-time students are normally based at our main campus in Milton Keynes; part-time students may carry out their research off-campus.
 All our degree students are well supported; you will have a supervisory team within an established research group and within a discipline-based research cluster.
 This team will provide support and training to help you develop your research, and will monitor your academic progress throughout your studies.
 The final assessment involves the submission of a thesis and an oral examination.

 The entry requirements for an OU research degree vary according to the research topic; you can find out more by looking at the research areas listed on the right; contact details for academic staff are provided.
 You'll also need to be aware that, in order to study with us, you will need to have a good command of English.
 If your first language is not English, you will need to verify that your competence in the English Language in all four elements (reading, writing, listening and speaking).
 The University requires a minimum IELTS score of 6.5 with no less than 6.0 in any of the four categories (or approved equivalent).
 You should have your level of proficiency certified through a provider approved by UK Visas and Immigration and provide your certificate and grade with your application.

 Before starting a research degree, and at regular points in your studies, you should consider your skills needs – your supervisors will help with this.
 It may be advisable to have completed a relevant masters degree prior to starting a doctorate.
 Courses are available at the OU, and through national doctoral training networks, to strengthen your qualitative and quantitative research skills.

 On starting a PhD, you will initially be registered for an MPhil.
 When you pass your probationary period, your registration for a PhD will be confirmed.